thingsboard/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

 bytes<small>Recommended if bytes will be received in response</small>%,%raw%,%templates/iot-gateway/mqtt-converter-bytes-config.md%br% custom<small>Recommended if bytes or anything else will be received in response</small>%,%custom%,%templates/iot-gateway/mqtt-converter-custom-config.md{% endcapture %}

-{% include content-toggle.html content-toggle-id="MqttConverterTypeConfig" toggle-spec=mqttconvertertypespec %}
+{% include content-toggle.liquid content-toggle-id="MqttConverterTypeConfig" toggle-spec=mqttconvertertypespec %}

 **Note**: You can specify multiple mapping objects inside the array.